kongheng-sbilh/EncryptionService/README.md

 - Click on 'try it out'
 - Enter the text you want to encrypt in the 'Request body'
 - Click on 'execute'
-- You text will be encrypted.
+- Your text will be encrypted.

   ![image](https://github.com/kongheng-sbilh/EncryptionService/assets/162537849/99e4f098-203f-4064-b1d4-8d8f176b2952)